surfinzap/typopo/docs/BACKLOG.md

 * Add support for: 13 x $5 = $58.
 * non-breaking space between currency and number

+* how to handle difference between:
+	* He said: "He was 12."
+	* It's 12" x 12".

 * consider fixing that: - dashes at the beginning of the sentence

 * consider resolving single-word widows